Benpsheppard/strive-mern/README.md

-# Strive - MERN
+# Strive - Now deployed on Render!
-Strive is a Gym Tracker App.
-Create, log and review personalised workouts - built using the MERN stack Now deployed on Render!
+- Strive is a Gym Tracker App.
+Create, log and review personalised workouts - built using the MERN stack
+- Now deployed on Render!
 Visit https://strive-ei2e.onrender.com/ to begin tracking your workouts

 ## Features
 - Login / Register with MongoDB persistance and JWT authentication